Social Media Marketing for Restaurants: An Ottawa Playbook for More Bookings

 Founder & Creative Director, Que Media

 Founder of Que Media.
 Helping Ottawa businesses grow through short-form video and social media strategy.
-Over 500M+ views generated for clients across North America.
+He has helped creators and clients earn 500M+ views across North America.